ReFirmLabs/centrifuge-cli/README.rst

     $ centrifuge --outfmt=json reports list

-When generating the human-readable Pandas output or when genering CSV you have the option of choosing which columns you wish to export.
+When generating the human-readable Pandas output or when generating CSV you have the option of choosing which columns you wish to export.
 For example, to display only the original filename and model number of the firmware that was uploaded: